aiqyyn1/Tarih-Wordle/README.md

 ## 🤝 Contributing
 Feel free to contribute by submitting pull requests or reporting issues.
 Let's make this game even better together!

-## 📜 License
-This project is licensed under the MIT License.

-## 📞 Contact
-For any inquiries, suggestions, or feedback, reach out to me at [your email] or visit [your website/socials].

 Enjoy the game and expand your knowledge of Kazakh history! 🎉